samhippo/mpv-scripts/README.md

 Activating this command will move the currently playing video file to the specified subfolder e.g ```.\Subfolder1\video.mkv```.
 The playlist entry is also removed for the video file.

 ## ▶️  &nbsp; cut-video.lua
 Uses ffmpeg to cut sections of the currently playing video.
-The file format remains the same; no encoding is done to the video.
 #### Installation
 1. Copy [cut-video.lua](cut-video.lua) to your mpv scripts directory.
 2. [ffmpeg](https://www.ffmpeg.org/download.html) must either be added to your mpv installation folder or added to your Windows Environment Variables (Path) so that it can be located by the script.